-As per the Income Tax Act of 1961, the interest from a recurring deposit is categorised as ‘Income from Other Sources’.
-This income is added to the total income of the taxpayer and is taxed at the income tax slab rate applicable to them.
+According to the Income Tax Act, 1961, interest earned from a recurring deposit is treated as ‘Income from Other Sources’.
+This amount is added to your total income and taxed as per your income slab.

 1. Applicability of TDS